 Signs of Water Damage

 The most obvious sign of a leak is water damage.
-You may feel wet spots under your carpet or see warps in your vinyl and hard wood flooring.
-Depending on where the leak is, baseboards may swell and drywall may sag.
-You ceiling may become discolored if you have pipes that run above your house and leak.
-Unfortunately water damage is often the first sign that homeowners notice when they have a leak.
-If you’re able to identify other signs early on, you can prevent water damage and needing to repair a larger area of your home.
+You may feel wet spots under your carpet or see warps in your vinyl and hardwood flooring.
+Depending on where the leak is, baseboards may swell, and drywall may sag.
+Your ceiling may become discolored if you have pipes that run above your house and leak.
+Unfortunately, water damage is often the first sign that homeowners notice when they leak.
+If you’re able to identify other signs early on, you can prevent water damage and need to repair a larger area of your home.